chiyeon/snowfall/README.md

  **. ****.+***+.** +* *   +...*+*+ ***+ . *.+. ****++++* *+...*+.+*.* *+ * +.**
 .*++**.***+.**.+.**.****+****++.*.+*****.+.*++*...**+*+*+***+*******.+*+++.*..+
 ```

+A simple snow-simulation in your terminal!
+Run and watch as the snow piles up, forming a comforting, even snowscape.
+Now customizable with optional arguments!

 # Installation
 Simply run the `install.sh` script to install snowfall to `/usr/local/bin`.